3 Card Poker Strategy and Odds

-For anyone looking to learn 3 Card Poker strategy then watching this video is a must.
+This video is a must for anyone looking to learn 3 Card Poker strategies.
 Our casino expert details the optimal strategy of the game whilst playing a few hands.
-While the term optimal strategy may scare some people, it shouldn’t in this case.
-3 Card Poker really is an easy game to play perfectly.
+New players should get put off by the term optimal strategy as 3 Card Poker really is an easy game to play perfectly.

-3-Card Poker is one of the most popular table games and is played in casinos around the world.
-It is also offered online at many cyber casinos.
-Learning how to play 3-Card Poker is fairly easy, but players can increase their chances of winning by understanding how the odds work for the house and how to follow the best strategy.
+3 Card Poker is one of the most popular table games.
+It is played in casinos around the world and also offered online at many cyber casinos.
+Learning how to play 3 Card Poker is fairly easy, but players can increase their chances of winning by understanding how the odds work for the house and how to follow the best strategy.

 Betting just the Ante Wager

 If you wish, 3 Card Poker can be played by betting only on the Ante wager.
 To continue paying after obtaining your cards you must then place a similar wager on the Play or Raise spot when you think your hand is better than the dealers.

 Remember, it’s really just three-card poker – your hand against the dealers.
 The Ante wager always pays even money (1 to 1) when the player wins.
 The overall house edge is built into the Ante bonus that is paid on a player straight, three of a kind, and straight flush.

 This payoff is in addition to any win or loss on the Ante and Raise bets and is paid regardless of whether the player actually wins the hand.
 The following chart shows the most popular payoffs used for the Ante wager bonus, starting with table 1.

 |Hand||Probability||Table 1||Table 2||Table 3||Table 4|

 |Straight Flush||0.002172||5 to 1||4 to 1||3 to 1||5 to 1|